DavidSM64/Diddy-Kong-Racing/README.md

 Currently, only the US 1.0 version of the game is supported.
 US 1.1, EU 1.0, EU 1.1, and JP are not supported at this time.

 <!-- README_SCORE_SUMMARY_BEGIN -->
-As of June 22, 2023, this is our current score:
+As of August 31, 2023, this is our current score:

-&emsp;&emsp;&emsp;&emsp;Decomp progress: 52.10%
+&emsp;&emsp;&emsp;&emsp;Decomp progress: 52.69%

 &emsp;&emsp;&emsp;&emsp;Documentation progress: 26.72%
 <!-- README_SCORE_SUMMARY_END -->